5 Tips to Make your Business Look More Professional

-Again, this is a very affordable solution, with a typical plan costing $15 per month.
+Again, this is a very affordable solution, with a typical plan costing $10 per month on top of your inbound number plan.
 And it comes in handy as your business grows, and you really do want to route calls to multiple people and departments!

 4. Provide multiple contact options